henrique-dev/my-brain/linux/docker/rails-puma-rspec-nginx-postgresql.md

 # Slim is a template language whose goal is reduce the syntax to the essential parts without becoming cryptic.
 gem 'slim', '~> 4.1' # opcional

+# Provides the generator settings required for Rails to use Slim
 gem 'slim-rails', '~> 3.5', '>= 3.5.1' # opcional

 group :development, :test do